thoughtspot/tmlblock-safegraph/README.md

 ### 1. Explode JSON Columns
 SafeGraph Core and Patterns datasets contain JSON columns.
 JSON columns are rich in information, but they need to be exploded to play well in SQL.
 Use the examples sql in "SAFEGRAPH - JSON COLUMN EXPLODE.sql" to explode these JSON columns, so that each key-value pair becomes its own row.

 Feel free to explode additional JSON columns to add fields of interest.
-The following is the tables which are used in this template:
+The following are the tables that are used in this template:
 - BUCKETED_CUSTOMER_FREQUENCY
 - BUCKETED_CUSTOMER_INCOMES
 - CUSTOMER_HOME_CITY